wavefrontHQ/docs/pages/doc/proxies_manual_install.md

 ---
 Most Wavefront customers perform a [scripted installation](proxies_installing.html#proxy-installation) of the Wavefront proxy and Telegraf agent.
 In some environments, it's necessary to perform a manual installation instead.
 This page gives some guidance.
 You can perform additional customization using [proxy configuration properties](proxies_configuring.html#general-proxy-properties-and-examples).

-**Note:** Because the exact steps depend on your environment, this page can't details for each use case.
+**Note:** Because the exact steps depend on your environment, this page can't give details for each use case.
+[Advanced Proxy Configuration](proxies_configuring.html) gives details about settings you can change in the proxy config file.

 ## Proxy Install - Full Network Access